There are other methods that serve as a form of insurance. One such technique involves the use of negatively correlated

 Enter Currency Shares Japanese Trust (FXY) with a negative correlation of -.80.
 In essence, 80% of the time, FXY will gain in price and serve to offset U.S. stock depreciation.
 Using FXY sparingly and judiciously may reduce the impact of bearish downtrends.

 “Hedging” is one method that Pacific Park Financial, Inc. employs to protect client account values.
-The sensible use of “stop orders” is another.
+The sensible use of “stop-limit orders” is another.
 Now let’s turn our attention to another tool in our shed… strategic diversification.